NHI Bill: Do we need it? Who will pay for it? How will it affect my medical aid? All your questions answered

 Advocates of the NHI point to a radical shift towards health equity which they argue is a fundamental human right.

-They also argue that the NHI will stimulate efficiency and quality improvement across the healthcare spectrum.
+They also argue the NHI will stimulate efficiency and quality improvement across the healthcare spectrum.

 In an ideal world, by mandating a single purchaser and provider of healthcare, it could negotiate better rates with private service providers, while driving up standards.
 This could, in theory, force competition on the basis of quality rather than price, fostering a more patient-focused healthcare system.